imaginaryusername/Reusable_specs/reusable_addresses.md

 Pay to new P2SH addresses constructed from keys R1'<sub>i</sub> = CKDpub(R1,c,i), R2'<sub>i</sub> = CKDpub(R2,c,i) and R3'<sub>i</sub> = CKDpub(R3,c,i), with m of n specified in OP_CHECKMULTISIG script.

-Like the case of sending to P2PKH, the sender uses different nonces to sign the designated input until the first prefix_size bits of the double-sha256 of the designated input are shared with the scan_pubkey (skip if prefix_size = 0).
+Like the case of sending to P2PKH, the sender uses different nonces to sign the designated input until the first prefix_size bits of the double-sha256 of the designated input are shared with the scan_pubkey, excluding the low entropy first byte (skip if prefix_size = 0).
 The payment transaction is then constructed and ready to be relayed.

 ## Relaying: Infrastructure needed